harness/developer-hub/docs/troubleshooting/troubleshooting-nextgen.md

 ### Out-of-memory error (Java heap space)

 The delegate throws an error indicating `java.lang.OutOfMemoryError` or that the delegate has run out of heap space.

 #### Cause

-The delegate has run out of heap space or the container is out of memory.
+The container has run out of memory or the delegate has exceeded heap space.

 #### Solution

-Review the container's memory usage Harness recommends that you use `Xms` and `Xmx` JVM arguments to adjust the heap size of the delegate.
-You can provide these arguments via the `JAVA_OPTS` environment variable when setting up the delegate.
+Review the container's memory usage.
+Harness recommends that you use `Xms` and `Xmx` JVM arguments to adjust the heap size of the delegate.
+You can provide these arguments via the `JAVA_OPTS` environment variable when you set up the delegate.

 ## Artifact collection